Education Department launches investigation after Princeton’s president confronts ‘systemic racism’ on campus

 Like many universities and other institutions across the country in a summer of racial reckoning, Princeton has been delving into its history and asking what changes it could make.
 The department’s letter comes at a politically fraught time, weeks before the election, when President Trump has moved to overhaul federal agencies’ racial sensitivity trainings and called for a “pro-American” curriculum in schools that “celebrates the truth about our nation’s great history.”

-On Thursday, President Trump said that U.S. schools are indoctrinating children with a left-wing agenda, and said the result could be seen in demonstrations against racial injustice that he characterized as “left-wing rioting and mayhem.”
+On Thursday, Trump said that U.S. schools are indoctrinating children with a left-wing agenda and that the result could be seen in demonstrations against racial injustice that he characterized as “left-wing rioting and mayhem.”

-The letter sent to Princeton Wednesday from Robert King, assistant secretary in the office of postsecondary education, questioned the university’s repeated representations since Eisgruber became president in 2013 that they remained in compliance with Title VI of the Civil Rights Act of 1964, which protects people from discrimination based on race, color or national origin for any program receiving federal financial aid.
-During that time Princeton received more than $75 million in taxpayer funds, according to the letter.
+The letter sent to Princeton on Wednesday from Robert King, assistant secretary in the Office of Postsecondary Education, questioned the university’s repeated representations since Eisgruber became president in 2013 that it remained in compliance with Title VI of the Civil Rights Act of 1964, which protects people from discrimination based on race, color or national origin for any program receiving federal financial aid.
+During that time, Princeton received more than $75 million in taxpayer funds, according to the letter.

-“Based on its admitted racism,” King’s letter went on, the department was concerned that the school’s nondiscrimination and equal-opportunity assurances “from at least 2013 to the present may have been false,” and that Princeton knew they were false.
+“Based on its admitted racism,” King’s letter went on, the department was concerned that the school’s nondiscrimination and equal-opportunity assurances “from at least 2013 to the present may have been false” and that Princeton knew they were false.

 Trump alleges ‘left-wing indoctrination’ in schools, says he will create national commission to push more ‘pro-American’ history

-Earlier this month, the university’s president, Eisgruber wrote to campus about efforts to address systemic racism at Princeton and beyond.
-In June, he had asked senior leaders at the university to examine all aspects of the university and develop plans to combat systemic racism.
-After an August meeting, he announced to campus that those efforts would continue this year and beyond, identifying priorities such as assembling a faculty that more closely mirrors the diversity of its students, addressing names and iconography on campus, reviewing the university’s benefits “with an eye to enhancing equity.”
+Earlier this month, Eisgruber wrote to campus about efforts to address systemic racism at Princeton and beyond.
+In June, he had asked senior university leaders to examine all aspects of the school and develop plans to combat systemic racism.
+After an August meeting, he announced those efforts would continue this year and beyond, identifying priorities such as assembling a faculty that more closely mirrors the diversity of its students, addressing names and iconography on campus, and reviewing the university’s benefits “with an eye to enhancing equity.”

 A spokeswoman for the Education Department declined to comment or provide a copy of the letter sent to Princeton, first reported by the Washington Examiner, but did not dispute that the letter had been sent.